-A/Prof Ilse Blignault is an Adjunct Associate Professor at THRI with qualifications in psychology and international health and broad ranging expertise in clinical and population mental health research and health services research and evaluation.
+A/Prof Ilse Blignault is an Adjunct Associate Professor at THRI with qualifications in psychology and global health and broad expertise in clinical and population mental health and wellbeing, health services research and evaluation, and research translation.

-Her research has contributed to policy and service development in a diverse range of cultural contexts and settings including Aboriginal health and migrant and refugee health.
+Her research has contributed to health policy and program development in a diverse range of cultural contexts.
 She has expertise in quantitative, qualitative and mixed research methods, including participant action research, and experience in coordinating large multi-site collaborations with multiple stakeholders including different levels of government and community organisations and groups.
-She has authored/co-authored over 150 peer-reviewed publications and major reports.
+She has authored over 170 peer-reviewed publications and major reports.

-A key focus of Ilse’s work has been to address complex social and health issues, in particular as they affect disadvantaged groups.
-She has extensive experience in resource-constrained and geographically isolated environments, including Aboriginal and Torres Strait Islander communities in rural and remote Australia and developing countries in the Asia-Pacific region.
+A key focus of Ilse’s work has been to address complex social and health issues as they affect disadvantaged groups.
+She has extensive experience in resource-constrained and geographically isolated environments, including Aboriginal and Torres Strait Islander communities in rural and remote Australia and developing countries in the Pacific and South-East Asia.